Redgram/redgram-for-reddit/README.md

 **Goal**: Using Android best practices to reach a solid base for further development.

-This project is under **GPL license**.
-Although other licenses are prefered, no change will be considered for the mean time.

 For collaborations, please view [this issue](https://github.com/Redgram/redgram-for-reddit/issues/1) and follow the links, specifically the article on the suggested branching model.

 ###Latest:

+Head over to the `dev` branch for the recent changes.
+The `master` branch will be merged with `dev` every time a functionality is complete.

+- Swipe-to-refresh for both Search and Home views.
-- Frontpage listing complete
+- Frontpage listing with filters.
-- Basic search component.
+- Advanced search component.
 - Caching fixed - [Implementation](/Redgram/app/src/main/java/com/matie/redgram/data/network/api/reddit/base/RedditServiceBase.java).

 ###Installation: